T. J. Edwards: Philadelphia Eagles

+Edwards entered training camp in 2020 as a possible candidate to be the starting middle linebacker, competing against Jatavis Brown and Davion Taylor, after Nigel Bradham became a free agent.
+Head coach Doug Pederson named Edwards the starting middle linebacker to start the regular season, alongside outside linebackers Nate Gerry and Duke Riley.

 On October 8, 2020, Edwards was placed on injured reserve after suffering a hamstring injury in Week 4.
 He was activated on October 31, 2020.

-In Week 8 against the Dallas Cowboys on Sunday Night Football, Edwards recorded a team high 13 tackles and recorded a strip sack on quarterback Ben DiNucci which was recovered and returned by teammate Rodney McLeod for a 53 yard touchdown during the 23–9 win.
+In Week 8 against the Dallas Cowboys on Sunday Night Football, Edwards recorded a team high 13 tackles and recorded a strip sack on quarterback Ben DiNucci which was recovered and returned by teammate Rodney McLeod for a 53-yard touchdown during the 23–9 win.

 In Week 17 against the Washington Football Team on Sunday Night Football, Edwards recorded his first career interception off a pass thrown by Alex Smith during the 20–14 loss.

-During a Week 5 game against the Carolina Panthers on October 10, 2021, Edwards made a crucial play when he blocked a punt as the Eagles were down 18-13 in the fourth quarter.
-The Eagles would go on to win the game, 21-18.
+During a Week 5 game against the Carolina Panthers on October 10, 2021, Edwards made a crucial play when he blocked a punt as the Eagles were down 18–13 in the fourth quarter.
+The Eagles would go on to win the game, 21–18.
 Edwards was named the NFC Special Teams Player of the Week for his performance.

-Following a strong performance in their Week 11 game against the New Orleans Saints, in which Edwards recorded both an interception and a fumble recovery, the Philadelphia Eagles and Edwards agreed to a one-year extension worth $3.2 million.
+In Week 11 against the New Orleans Saints, Edwards recorded both an interception and a fumble recovery.

+On November 22, 2021, the Philadelphia Eagles signed Edwards to a one-year, $2.20 million contract extension that includes $2.15 million guaranteed upon signing and a signing bonus of $1.18 million.

-In 2022, Edwards helped the Eagles reach Super Bowl LVII where they lost 38-35 to the Kansas City Chiefs.
-In the Super Bowl, Edwards had 6 tackles and 1 pass defended.
+In 2022, Edwards helped the Eagles reach Super Bowl LVII where they lost 38–35 to the Kansas City Chiefs.
+In the Super Bowl, Edwards had six tackles and one pass defended.

 Chicago Bears

-On March 15, 2023, Edwards signed a three-year, 19.5 million dollar contract with his hometown team, the Chicago Bears.
+On March 13, 2023, his hometown team, the Chicago Bears, signed Edwards to a three-year, $19.50 million contract that includes $7.90 million guaranteed and a signing bonus of $4.50 million.
+In his Bears debut on September 10 against the Green Bay Packers, Edwards led the team with 14 tackles in the 38–20 loss.
+Edwards got his first interception as a Bear in Week 11 against the Detroit Lions when he picked off Jared Goff in the 31–26 loss.

+In the 2024 season, Edwards started all 17 games and recorded 129 tackles during the season.
+While playing the Titans in Week 1, Edwards tied a single-game career-high with 15 tackles and was tied for first in the league in tackles.

+On April 16, 2025, Edwards and the Bears agreed to a two-year, $20 million contract extension.

+For the 2025 season, Edwards started week 2 but and missed 3 games (1, 3, and 4) due to injury.

 NFL career statistics

 Personal life

 Edwards is a Christian.
-He is engaged to Kelly Jo.
+He got engaged to his girlfriend Kelly Jo in January 2022.
+They got married in March 2023 at Pueblo Bonito Pacifica, Cabo San Lucas.